Visit Seneghe, hidden gem in central Sardinia

 Their purest award-winning olive oil is only one of the reasons I always enjoy the town.
 Add to it some great wine, honey, exquisite bread and pastries, and you will complete the Mediterranean scene.

-Like many other places in Sardinia, Seneghe is charmingly attached to its traditions.
+Like many other places in Sardinia, Seneghe is very attached to its traditions.
 Here either religious festivals or food fairs in conjunction with the season harvest reunite more or less the whole town.
 Sometimes even summoning back the townspeople who moved to other cities in the lookout for a better job.
-Even knowing that genuineness is a prerogative of their home town.